HIIT/knowledge-elicitation-for-linear-regression/README.md

 disp(['The proposed method without user feedback:',num2str(MSE_without_fb)])
 disp(['Ridge regression:',num2str(MSE_ridge)])
 ```
-For more examples please check the main scripts.
+More examples about sequential interaction with the user can be found in the main scripts.

 ## Simulation and real data study